techcobweb/git-notes/README.md

 # git-notes
-Notes and observations about git so I can find them again later
+Notes and observations about git so I can share them and find them again later

 - [`git-cherry-pick`](./git-cherry-pick.md)